Dedicated Las Vegas Child Support Lawyer Ready to Help You

 Additional Resources

-Chapter 125B- Obligations of Child Support in Nevada – Visit the website of the Nevada Legislature to find the statutory language of Chapter 125B for the Obligations of Support including general provisions, security for payment of support, and security for payment of support.
+Chapter 125B – Obligations of Child Support in Nevada – Visit the website of the Nevada Legislature to find the statutory language of Chapter 125B for the Obligations of Support, including general provisions, security for payment of support, and security for payment of support.

 DA Family Child Support Division of Clark County, Nevada – The District Attorney’s Office Family Support Division is in place to enhance the lives of families through engagement and empowerment.
 It helps to establish and retain continuous financial support for children.
 The D.A.
 Family Support Division locates parents, establishes paternity, and enforces child support and arrearage orders.
-If the non-custodial parent lives in another state, the case may be an “interstate case” handled by the State of Nevada’s Child Support Interstate Office.
+If the non–custodial parent lives in another state, the case may be an “interstate case” handled by the State of Nevada’s Child Support Interstate Office.
 In conjunction with the District Attorney’s Office, Family Division, the Self-Help Center offers a free, informational class about child support.
-During the child support class in Las Vegas, you can ask questions to, and hear the opinions of, a Deputy District Attorney.
+During the child support class in Las Vegas, you can ask questions, and hear the opinions of a Deputy District Attorney.
 The Nevada Child Support Phone Number is (702) 671-9200.